polifr/yatc-project/ms-rust-axum/README.md

 ## Features

-Rust microservice with Axum; multi-stage `Dockerfile` based on Debian bookworm.
+Rust microservice with Axum; multi-stage `Dockerfile` based on Debian trixie.

 ## TODO
 - Try `bitnami/minideb` as the basic image in `Dockerfile`